OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - **'whisker in catfish'** — We expect this to be unsatisfiable since it is a subclass of 'whisker', and thus a subclass of 'hair'.
 'Hair' has an 'only in Mammalia' restriction.
 'Whisker in catfish' is asserted to be in 'Siluriformes' (catfish), which is a subclass of Teleostei and thus disjoint from 'Mammalia'.
 - **'whisker muscle in human'** — We expect this to be unsatisfiable since it is a 'whisker muscle' and thus part of a 'whisker', and thus inherits the 'never in Hominidae' restriction from 'whisker' via the property chain `part_of o in_taxon -> in_taxon`.
 This conflicts with its asserted taxon 'Homo sapiens', a subclass of 'Hominidae'.

+### Taxon restriction modeling

+We can start by adding the two taxon restrictions to the ontology, like so:
+- 'hair' 'in_taxon' 'Mammalia': `'hair' SubClassOf (in_taxon some 'Mammalia')`
+- 'whisker' 'never_in_taxon' 'Mammalia': `'whisker' SubClassOf (not (in_taxon some 'Hominidae'))`

+Relying on the fact that all sibling taxa are asserted to be disjoint in the taxonomy ontology, both HermiT and ELK can derive that 'whisker in human' is unsatisfiable.
+This is the explanation:
+- `'human whisker' EquivalentTo ('whisker' and (in_taxon some 'Homo sapiens'))`
+- `'Homo sapiens' SubClassOf 'Hominidae'`
+- `'whisker' SubClassOf (not ('in_taxon' some 'Hominidae'))`

+Unfortunately, neither reasoner detects the other two problems.

 ## How to add taxon restrictions:

 Please see how-to guide on [adding taxon restrictions](../howto/add-taxon-restrictions.md)